-That influence and impact was felt on four Finnish gentleman who, as Antidote, self-released a four-song Demo in 1990.
-‘Epoch Of Insanity‘ was a thoroughly DIY effort from vocalist/ guitarist Nino Laurenne, guitarist Pete Eloranta, bassist Antti Kuittinen and drummer Mika “Arkki” Arnkil, right down to its hand-drawn artwork.
+That influence and impact were felt on four Finnish gentlemen who, as Antidote, self-released a four-song Demo in 1990.
+‘Epoch Of Insanity‘ was a thoroughly DIY effort from vocalist/ guitarist Nino Laurenne, guitarist Pete Eloranta, bassist Antti Kuittinen, and drummer Mika “Arkki” Arnkil, right down to its hand-drawn artwork.

 There was a drastic change in both Antidote‘s overall sound and vocal styling with this outing.
 Slower tempos were explored, some even bordering on those associated with doom music.
 Perhaps the biggest difference of all was Laurenne’s vocals, which were performed in a way much different from earlier efforts.

-Grunge and alternative rock was on the rise, while traditional metal bands like Metallica and Prong were also tinkering with their own signature sounds.
-I think it is safe to say that Total is definitely geared headlong toward more progressive metal than other Antidote recordings.
+Grunge and alternative rock were on the rise, while traditional metal bands like Metallica and Prong were also tinkering with their own signature sounds.
+I think it is safe to say that ‘Total’ is definitely geared headlong toward more progressive metal than other Antidote recordings.

 During this time in Antidote‘s history, bassist Titus Hjelm would join the group.
 Not long after the release of this third studio record, Antidote disbanded.
 Nino Laurenne and Titus Hjelm later founded the band Thundervision, while drummer Mika “Arkki” Arnkil would go on to play in Abhorrance and Impaled Nazarene (as bassist).
 Guitarist Tuomo Louhio would join Arnkil for its 2003 release, ‘All That You Fear‘.

-Thankfully, the Antidote story and subsequent musical legacy does not end there.
+Thankfully, the Antidote story and subsequent musical legacy do not end there.
 News recently surfaced of an imminent re-issue.
-With a surety to excite fans of Antidote‘s, Minotauro Records announced they will soon be re-issuing “The Truth” and it will include a Bonus CD with the 1990 and 1992 Demos all restored and remastered!
+With a surety to excite fans of Antidote‘s, Minotauro Records announced they will soon be re-issuing ‘The Truth‘ and it will include a Bonus CD with the 1990 and 1992 demos all restored and remastered!